Oxford University Studies in the Enlightenment

 Strongly international in focus, and from August 2018 published on behalf of the Voltaire Foundation by Liverpool University Press, Oxford University Studies in the Enlightenment publishes scholarly work in English or French to advance learning across a broad range of disciplines: History, History of ideas/Philosophy, History of the book, Theatre, Literature, Visual arts & Music, Science & Economics and Women’s studies.

-For the guidelines for current and prospective authors, please follow the link under “Publish with us” below.
+For the guidelines for current and prospective authors, please follow the link under “Publish with us” below, or use our online inquiry form for prospective authors to get in touch.

 Editorial mission statement